SMFM Biota#

-• Classified forest change types (deforestation, degradation, etc)
+• classified forest change types (e.g. deforestation, degradation)

-In this exercise, you will learn how to use the BIOmass Tool for Alos (BIOTA) to calculate above-ground biomass in dry forests and savannas, as well as change maps.
+In this article, you can learn how to use the BIOTA tool to calculate AGB in dry forests and savannahs, as well as change maps.

 Prerequisites: